Gabriel Churchkitten

 Gabriel Churchkitten is the name of a fictional cat, the hero of several children's books written by Margot Austin.

-The first of these stories was made into an animated cartoon produced by Famous Studios and released by Paramount Pictures in December 15, 1944 as part of the Noveltoon series.
+The first of these stories was made into an animated cartoon produced by Famous Studios and released by Paramount Pictures on December 15, 1944, as part of the Noveltoon series.
 The plot concerns how Gabriel (voiced by Cecil Roy) tries to get Parson Peaseporridge, the church's sleepwalking pastor (voiced by Jackson Beck) to wake up and feed him and his friends Peter the church mouse and Trumpet the dog.